 The 2007 MadTV parody of an Apple product launch unveiled the newest iTechnology that would change the world: The iRack.
-The not-so-subtle poke at President George Bush for his Iraq policy still feels oddly relevant today even though it is eight years old.
+The not-so-subtle poke at President George Bush for his Iraq policy still feels oddly relevant today.
 Our news feeds are still full of stories about Middle East turmoil.
 And most of us still believe Apple has the power to enter and dominate any category it chooses.
 After all, in the “Internet of Things” age, can the iMicrowave be very far away?

 Apple does not have this reputation by accident.
 It established the anti-establishment corporate brand early with the infamous 1984 Super Bowl commercial introducing the Macintosh computer and has stayed true to the brand since.
 Today, Apple brand equity can be used to enter, disrupt and dominate a wide variety of product categories – even consumer appliances.